-This is a guest post by Elise, the other half of Positive World Travel.
+This is a guest post by Elise, one half of Positive World Travel.

-Last month, when Anthony wrote about ‘The Joy of Traveling as a Couple’, he spoke from the heart, and really hit the nail on the head as to what couples travel is all about.
+Last month, when Anthony wrote about traveling as a couple, he spoke from the heart and really hit the nail on the head as to what couples travel is all about.
 It’s about the experiences and memories that you create together, and it’s about being a unit and sharing your adventures.

 Don’t be afraid to ask your partner if you can do your own thing for a while.
 Chances are they will want to too!

 Elise completes the couple that is Positive World Travel and enjoys sharing her adventures with Anthony.
 She will be contributing more of her own thoughts and feelings on why couples travel is just so special.
 To follow Elise & Anthony on their continuous journey, head to their website or join their community on Facebook.